NOS-Gate: Queue-Aware Streaming IDS for Consumer Gateways under Timing-Controlled Evasion: Threat model

 \subsection{Evasive policy class: projection-based C2}

 To avoid cherry-picked evasions, we use a fixed, auditable policy class that directly enforces the three budgets.
 The generator starts from a malicious proposal schedule, then (i) projects timing within each window to satisfy the Wasserstein constraint, (ii) repairs sizes to maintain the throughput floor, and (iii) enforces contention stealth through iterative load reduction with baseline WFQ replay.
+To satisfy the three budgets, we apply the projection-based procedure summarized in Algorithm~\ref{alg:evasivec2}.
+The term \emph{budget-projection} refers to taking an initial malicious packet schedule and projecting it into the feasible set defined by $(R_i^{\min},\varepsilon,\delta_q)$ via an order-preserving time warp (quantile mapping of within-window IATs) plus local size repair to maintain the throughput floor.
+Here “projection” is used in the optimisation sense: starting from a proposed malicious schedule, we apply an order-preserving time-warp within each window (implemented as quantile mapping of sorted IATs with minimal interpolation) to satisfy the Wasserstein radius constraint, then repair sizes to maintain the throughput floor and iterate load reduction to satisfy contention stealth.